 Added Security of Contactless payments

 Another huge benefit to contactless payments is the additional security measures in place versus those used in older cards with magnetic stripes.
-With mobile wallets, full card numbers and personal information is never stored.
+Mobile wallets never store full card numbers and personal information.

 Because of the lack of personal information transmitted and stored and the additional security measures in place with contactless payments, fraudulent activity does not pose as high of a threat as it once did with older card generations, and therefore, as a merchant, you will also carry less liability.